By Shanon Roberts, on 28 February 2022

 Like having multiple language versions of your site, you might also consider doing the same for social accounts.
 People want content in their native language and it helps you as a marketer to connect with them in any and every way possible.
 That being said, if you run a relatively small operation it might be overkill to maintain international social accounts.

-If you’re receiving many requests and communications in a foreign language then you may want to set up a social account for that language or region.
+If you’re receiving many requests and communications in a foreign language, you may want to set up a social account for that language or region.

 So far we’ve covered some fundamentals of international marketing.
 Now let’s look at examples of how brands have successfully executed global marketing strategies.